 Over the years, I allowed this bias to affect me in a number of ways.
 I became very judgmental about those individuals who opted for membership in BR.
 My opposition to BR was such that I was so public in my opposition that I allowed it to affect my personal relationships with one of my sons and my daughter who chose a life within BR.

 I’ve come to a place now that I can see how my personal bias again BR resulted in behavior on my part that led to this distance.
 I’ve begun making amends for my bias with both of my children and, though they choose to remain within BR, I can now respect this as a personal choice.
 Even though I don’t agree with their choice, I no longer descend into a judgmental reaction.

 Biases are the result of societal factors such as family, culture, nationalism, and economics.
 I’m not naive enough to think we can change our biases as easy as we change our clothes, but as Practical Buddhists, we can choose to examine our biases and come to an informed decision as to whether or not they contribute to a compassionate outlook or one of judgment.

 In my experience, judgment leads to suffering.
 Perhaps the questions we should ask in relation to our biases is two-fold:

 - Does this bias lead me to be compassionate or judgmental?

 - Does this bias lead to suffering or liberation from suffering?

 The answers aren’t always easy.
 In my case, my biases against BR are a mixed bag.
-On one hand they led to to less suffering and more personal freedom within the Dharma; but on the other hand they led me to exercise judgmental behavior.
+On one hand, they led to less suffering and more personal freedom within the Dharma, but on the other hand, they led me to exercise judgmental behavior.
 The results of our inquiry and examination don’t always lead to clear results and we have to inquire further and examine more deeply.